Team6213/LearningJava/README.md

 Between each meeting you should read the chapter(s) and attempt the lab.
 Feel free to ask James any questions.

+Also, a C++ textbook is also included for those who are interested in learning C++.
+C++ can also be used to program the robot, and in the future I would prefer using it over Java.
+However, for right now I recommend that you learn Java first and develop yourself as a programmer a bit before jumping right into a new language.

 # Getting Started
 To do a lab, clone this repo and create a new branch for your work, and then place each project within that lab folder.
 - Install Java and JDK